Deltatheridiidae

-Deltatheridiidae is an extinct family of basal carnivorous metatherians that lived in the Cretaceous and were closely related to marsupials.
+Deltatheridiidae is an extinct family of basal carnivorous metatherians that lived during the Cretaceous and Paleogene.
+They were closely related to marsupials.
 Their fossils are restricted to Central Asia (Mongolia and Uzbekistan) and North America (United States - Oklahoma, Texas, Utah, Wyoming).
 They mostly disappeared in the KT event, but a ghost lineage, currently represented by Gurbanodelta, survived until the late Paleocene by decreasing in size and becoming insectivorous.

 The family consist in six genera: